jorgis857/sistema-alerta-temprana-riesgo-hidrico/wiki/10-English-Executive-Summary.md

 This index does not represent the actual percentage of water evaporated.
 Instead, it indicates how favorable the environmental conditions are for evaporation.

-Atmospheric pressure is also measured by the BME280 and retained as contextual environmental information, but it is not used as a primary trigger in the water-risk classification.
+Atmospheric pressure is also measured by the BME280.
+It is not used as a risk indicator — in a fixed tropical station its variation is negligible and it does not respond to water scarcity.
+Instead, it acts as a **parameter of the evaporation model**: through the psychrometric constant, it determines the Penman partition between the radiative and aerodynamic terms.
+At the 2550 m altitude of Sabana Centro, this shifts the weighting towards evaporation by approximately 10 % relative to sea level.
+A model calibrated with sea-level parameters would underestimate local evaporative demand.

 ---